-I wanted to share some new photos that Sharon just sent from Deadwood.
-She will be there for the week to check on the progress and attend more meetings so that we are sure to open on time.
+I wanted to share some new photos that Sharon sent over from Deadwood since she’s the only Jacobs on ground zero at the moment.
+She will be there for the week to check on the progress and attend meetings so that we are sure to open as soon as possible.

-Here is our meat locker built between 1893-1901.
-This photo was taken early on in the renovation.
-Since then, the ceiling and floor around it have been ripped up and the stilts it sits on are exposed and waiting to be taken out.
+Goldberg’s meat locker was built by The Butcher Boys between 1893-1901.
+This photo was taken early in the renovation before we dismantled the whole thing and moved it.
+Since this picture was taken, the ceiling and floor around it have been ripped up leaving it sitting there all alone and awkward.

-Once the flooring is down around the footings, we will be ready to move it.
-This will take the entire crew plus volunteers to safely relocate the locker across the room.
+Once the base of the floor is down around the footings, we will be ready to move it.
+This will take the entire crew plus volunteers and a crane to safely relocate it.

-Right now, it sits fully assembled in order to avoid damage.
+Right now, it sits fully assembled in order to avoid any unnecessary damage.

-This is “the Treber side”.
-As you can see, it needs some work, but luckily the floor is in better shape than the Goldberg (left) side, so we will be able to lay the floor more quickly.
+The Treber side of our future gallery needs some work, just like the rest of it, but luckily the floor is in better shape than the Goldberg side, so we will be able to lay the floor more quickly.

 FACT OF THE DAY: